selinabaeza/selinabaeza.github.io/_pages/about.md

 * what are the key biophysical properties that they need to do so?
 * how is sensory information encoded?

 These are the questions that keep me up at night.
-That, and what's for breakfast.

 **_The vestibular inner ear_**